Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/historical-notes.md

 The symbol block had been approved.

+That did not mean that stable symbol identity had been fully preserved across the system.

-The compatible written-sign problem had not.
+The compatible written-sign problem had not been solved either.

 That distinction is one of the main reasons the issue remains alive.